 Designer and art director from San Diego, CA, who studied at San Diego State University.
 Working on this display sans face (2006) and on Stitch Gothic (2006, sans).
 This other display sans (2006) is a large family that competes with DIN, Franklin Gothic (slightly) and Interstate.
 [Google] [More] ⦿

 Designer at Bitstream of the Drescher Grotesk family (2001-2002), a geometric design named after Arno Drescher, which consists of Drescher Grotesk Light, Book, Roman and Demi.
 He was awarded the 1999 Kurt Christians Award for his Super (Drescher) Grotesk revival, Drescher Grotesk BT.

-He is working on Klartext 128, a barcode font with 46 weights, the display face Kreiss and FF DIN Italic (with Albert-Jan Pool).
+He is working on Klartext 128, a barcode font with 46 weights, the display typeface Kreiss and FF DIN Italic (with Albert-Jan Pool).